Q: How did voyageurs celebrate Christmas ?

-My short answer was “Not so much.”
-Our favorite holiday traditions hadn’t been invented yet, so none of the Ho-Ho-Ho Santa stuff, no tree or decorations, no cookies or concerts, no Nutcracker or Christmas Carol performances.
-In the early 1800s, French-Canadians only observed religious holidays like Christmas.
+Our favorite holiday traditions hadn’t been invented yet, so no Ho-Ho-Hos, no Santa, no tree or decorations, no cookies or concerts, no Nutcracker or Christmas Carol performances, no Grinch or Charlie Brown, no Hallmark movies.

-- Archibald McLeod, a partner at Swan River, Canada, was frustrated to be asked to supply (gun)powder, tobacco and salt to another Swan River post which was destitute.
+- Archibald McLeod, a partner at Swan River, Canada, was frustrated being asked to supply (gun)powder, tobacco and salt to another Swan River post which was destitute.
 “Santa McLeod” conceded and gave them tobacco and 2 pair of shoes each!

 “Jan 1, 1801.
 Being Christmas I gave the men a dram.”